ghacks Technology News

 How To Quickly Open Folders In Windows

 Here is a quick tip on how to open specific system folders in the Microsoft operating systems Windows XP, Windows Vista and Windows 7.
-All you need to do is press [Windows R] and enter one command to open a specific folder.
-These so called shell commands will open various Windows folders but also applications and configuration tools that way.
-To open the Send To folder one would for example simply enter shell:sendto into the run box and hit enter.
-This opens the Send To menu with the option to modify its contents.
+All you need to do is press Windows-R and type one command to open a specific folder.

-It might be easier to sometimes enter a specific command directly instead of the shell: substitute if a command for that specific function or folder exists.
+It might be easier sometimes to enter a specific command directly instead of the shell: substitute if a command for that specific function or folder exists.
 Make sure that there are no spaces in the command unless the name of the folder or app that should be opened contains one or multiple.

 AddNewProgramsFolder